Air Hamburg

-The Air Hamburg Technik hangar is located at Baden-Airpark, Rheinmünster and was newly built in 2022.
-The Air Hamburg Technik team includes more than 40 international employees.
+As of October 2023, Air Hamburg is now VistaJet GmbH.

 Air Hamburg Partners

 Flugschule Hamburg

 Flugschule Hamburg, one of the largest flight schools in Germany, offers training in accordance with JAR-FCL guidelines.
 The flight school is an ATO (Complex Approved Training Organization) recognized by the Luftfahrt-Bundesamt (German Federal Aviation Authority) and trains private, commercial as well as airline pilots.
 All current licenses can be acquired there.

 Café Himmelschreiber

 Café Himmelschreiber is located directly next to the Business Aviation Center (GAT) at Hamburg Airport.
 It is both a public café and an event location directly adjacent to Hamburg Airport's tarmac.
 It also serves as a partner for exclusive catering within Business Aviation.

-Destinations

-Air Hamburg offers worldwide business and leisure charter flights.

 Fleet

-As of November 2022, the Air Hamburg fleet consisted of the following aircraft:
+As of July 2023, the Air Hamburg fleet consisted of the following aircraft: